DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>Madam Eva’s voice is a low hiss as she speaks, her silhouette dancing in the flickering candlelight.
 "A shadow is approaching my tent: a lone servant of Darkness.
 They seek knowledge of your future—secrets that I am sworn never to reveal to any but their keepers. </p>
 <p>“Do not look, child, nor rush to greet them; if they learn the import of what we have discussed, all may be lost.
 Do not reveal, even, that you know of their true nature, for their master will know that I have told you, and his wrath will descend upon us all.
 I will read the cards as swiftly as I dare before they arrive, and you will listen closely, for I shall never again repeat what they say.
 Are you ready?"</p></div>

+> [!warning]+ **Placing the Tome**
+> Don't forget to choose the location of the *Tome of Strahd* before delivering the reading.
+(The card the players receive will change depending on the location you choose.
+See the reading below for more information.)

 If the players respond affirmatively, read the following text, choosing the appropriate descriptions and narration where appropriate:

 <div class="description"><p>Her old hands working deftly, the ancient seer removes fourteen cards from the top of the deck, setting them aside.
 The remaining cards, she shuffles nimbly twice, three times, four.</p>